Daviscs/weather/README.md

-Uses the weather API to access and display the weather condition and temperature of any city that the user searches for.
+Used HTML, CSS, and Javascript for design and functionality of the website.
+The website uses the weather API to access and display the weather condition and temperature of any city that the user searches for.